-Teaching strategies for this course consisted of lectures as well as paper-and-pencil exercises.
-The lecture material included a fascinating look into the basic concept of different types of an antenna and their radiation mechanism, fundamental parameters of an antenna and various antenna measurements techniques to assess antenna's performance.
-The paper-and-pencil exercises included class-work and homework assignments to calculate the basic antenna parameters using standard formulas.
+Teaching strategies for this course consist of lectures as well as paper-and-pencil exercises.
+The lecture materials include a fascinating look into the basic concept of different types of an antenna and their radiation mechanism, fundamental parameters of an antenna and various antenna measurements techniques to assess antenna's performance.
+The paper-and-pencil exercises include class-work and homework assignments to calculate the basic antenna parameters using standard formulas.